invenhost/inventree_droplet/README.md

 # InvenTree Droplet
-DigitalOcean droplet for InvenTree, the intuitive open-source inventory management.
+DigitalOcean droplet for InvenTree, the open-source PLM.
 This repo contains the scripts needed to build the droplet.

 ## CI
-This repo includes an action that builds the droplet using packer (the command runs over 10 minutes - I do not need that on my laptop).
+There is an action that builds the droplet using packer (the command runs over 10 minutes) - this then needs to be submitted manually to the marketplace.
-There is a private repo that runs security checks after the action finishes (tests if the firewall really is active etc).
-I might open source that later if I find time to clean it up a bit.

 ### Steps
 The only custom things are: